jindian/linux_note/linux_startup/kernel_init.md

 (gdb)
 ```

-the third one is `net_ns_init`, it's used to initialize network namespace from the information of the function name
+the third one is `net_ns_init`, it's used to initialize [network namespace](https://lwn.net/Articles/580893/) as the function name imply

 ```net_ns_init
 net_ns_init () at net/core/net_namespace.c:240